 The Science Behind Nature Therapy

-Spending time in nature is proven to improve wellbeing for everyone, but especially those living with mental illness.
+Spending time in nature is proven to improve the well-being of everyone, especially those living with mental illness.

 In one study, participants who took a 90-minute walk through a nature trail had “lower levels of rumination” than their counterparts that took a more urban walking path.